akifalbayrak/webmidterm/README.md

 # webmidterm
 CENG-3507 MIDTERM PROJECT

-Sure, creating a README for GitHub helps users understand your project better.
-Here's a template for your HTML project:

 Hamsi Bank Limited Company
 This repository contains the code for the website of Hamsi Bank Limited Company.